fred-mba/alx-higher_level_programming/0x06-python-classes/README.md

 my_car.color = "Red"
 print(my_car.__dict__)` # Output after adding color attribute: {'brand': 'Toyota', 'color': 'Red'}
 ```
-15. How to bind attributes to object and classes
+15. **How to bind attributes to object and classes**
-* Attributes ae bind to objects and classes using '.'
+* Attributes are bind to objects and classes using '.'
 ```
 class Car:
     wheels = 4  # Class attribute